yesodweb/yesod-cookbook/Javascript-Options.md

 ## Add strong-typing to Coffeescript

 [Uberscript](https://github.com/jstrachan/coffee-script/blob/master/TypeAnnotations.md) requires Google Closure compiler for its type-checking.
+A great idea, but this is a fork of coffeescript that has now fallen behind coffeescript by almost a year.

 ## Other strongly typed languages that compile to Javascript